QAMO: Quality-aware Multi-centroid One-class Learning For Speech Deepfake Detection: Introduction

 \section{Introduction}

-Traditional approaches frame speech deepfake detection (SDD) as a binary classification task, where models are trained to distinguish between real and fake speech \cite{kan,kwok2025robust,kwok25_interspeech}.
-However, these methods tend to overfit the known spoof attacks and reduce their ability to detect unseen ones \cite{ocsoftmax,oc_acs,samo}.
+Traditional approaches treat speech deepfake detection (SDD) as a binary classification task, where models are trained to distinguish between real and fake speech \cite{kan,kwok2025robust,mask_aug,wedefense,mingli, gada,fg_add}.
+However, these methods tend to overfit known spoof attacks and reduce their ability to detect unseen ones \cite{cross_lingual,robust_media,noise_robust_kr,oc_acs,samo,other_oc}.
 To overcome this, one-class learning \cite{ocsoftmax} has been proposed as an alternative training scheme.
-Instead of learning distinct representations for bona fide and spoofed speech, one-class learning focuses on modeling a compact space of real speech around a single centroid, and considers deviations from this centroid as potential spoofed speech.
-By focusing on the unique patterns of genuine speech, this approach generalizes better to unknown deepfake attacks.
+Instead of learning distinct representations for bona fide and spoofed speech, one-class learning focuses on modeling a compact space of real speech around a single centroid and considers deviations from this centroid as potential spoofed speech.
+By focusing on the genuine speech, this approach generalizes better to unknown deepfake attacks.

-Despite its advantages, conventional one-class learning constrains bona fide speech to a single compact subspace, which can oversimplify the diverse nature of genuine speech.
+Despite its advantages, conventional one-class learning constrains bona fide speech to a single compact unimodal distribution, which can oversimplify the diverse nature of genuine speech.
 Evidence from SAMO \cite{samo} shows that multi-centroid modeling effectively represents intra-class speaker-related characteristics, leading to improved performance over single-centroid one-class learning baselines.
-Beyond speaker information, another important speech factor is speech quality, which can influence the separation between bona fide and spoofed speech.
-Specifically, \cite{diff_mos_dataset} reported that there are quality gaps, measured by Mean Opinion Score (MOS), between real and synthetic speech in existing speech deepfake detection datasets.
-Notably, \cite{nacl,other_quality} show that leveraging MOS in training samples selection improves the performance of SDD.
+Beyond speaker information, another important speech factor is speech quality that can influence the separation between bona fide and spoofed speech.
+Speech quality reflects the perceived naturalness and overall listening experience of an utterance (e.g. clarity, absence of distortions/noise, and the realism of prosody).
+The Mean Opinion Score (MOS) is a widely used subjective quality metric that summarizes human-rated speech quality on an ordinal scale and is often approximated using learned predictors \cite{mos_survey}.
+The study reported in \cite{diff_mos_dataset} suggests that there are MOS gaps between real and synthetic speech in existing speech deepfake detection datasets.
+In particular, it was shown in \cite{nacl,other_quality} that the use of MOS in the selection of training samples improves the performance of SDD.